 - Clean and dry your hands, and use a bone folder to gently press the photo flat onto the pallet, pushing out as many air bubbles as possible.
 (If any air bubbles remain, those portions of a picture will not transfer.)

 - Wait at least 24 hours for the gel medium to dry thoroughly.
 Then, use a sopping wet washcloth to wet the back of the photo paper, and gently and slowly rub away the paper backing from the photopigment with your fingertips and/or wet washcloth

 - After you rub away as much of the paper as possible, wait another 24 hours for your pallet and photo to dry completely.

 Now the main difficulty will be to find the right image or wallpaper pattern you want to transfer!
-I suggest you to check out this page for printable patterns.
-And if you missed something here is a video on the basics of this process:
+I suggest you check out this page for printable patterns.
+And if you missed something here is one or two sources to find the tutorial with pictures and a video on the basics of this process: